jfcherng-sublime/ST-AutoSetIndentation/README.md

 Commands
 ========

-You may disable all `event_listeners` in your user settings and add a key binding to auto set indentation.
+You may disable all `event_listeners` in your user settings and add a key binding to auto set the indentation whenever you want.

 ```javascript
 { "keys": ["ctrl+alt+s", "ctrl+alt+i"], "command": "auto_set_indentation" },